winningfungus48/GH103/docs/deployment-guide.md

 # 3. Commit with descriptive message
 git commit -m "[type] Brief description of changes"

-# 4. Push to main branch
+# 4. Push to main branch (ONLY when explicitly told to)
 git push origin main
 ```

+**⚠️ IMPORTANT: Only push to GitHub when explicitly instructed to do so.**

 **Commit Message Format:**
 - `[feat]` - New features